 That said, flexibility is a complex topic, as are our bodies.
 Our bodies are made up of fibres and fibres of connective tissues which include bones, cartilage, muscles, fascia, ligaments, tendons and scar tissue.
 We have more than 100 joints, 200 bones and 630 muscles in our body which work in tandem to help us stand, move, dance, walk, run, work, exercise, practice yoga, etc.!
 Approximately 40% of our total body weight is made up of muscle.

-Muscles (part of connective tissue) are the main soft tissue which is stretched when practicing yoga.
+Muscles (part of connective tissue) are the main soft tissue which is stretched when practising yoga.
 However we are also stretching fascia (again connective tissue), which can be likened to the small garlic mesh bags found in the supermarkets.
 Fascia wraps around our muscles and holds everything together (sometimes a little too tightly hence why a stretch can feel good as we start to release tension through yoga.

 Other body systems that impact our movement include our skeletal system and our nervous system.
 Our skeletal system provides structure, protection, enables movement and impacts the functional aspect of our bodies.
 The nervous system aids the communication between our different body parts and helps control movement.